 Remember: it is illegal to charge a 'bond' for utilities, and if you are looking to charge for water, you will need to check if this is possible to do with the Tenant's Union of NSW - otherwise you could find yourself in hot water!

-- Information: Try to put as much information in your listing as possible - this will be a great way to cut down unnecessary enquiries.
-Students will like to know (if applicable) who they are sharing with, how much bills are, if there is anything included in the weekly price etc.
+- Information: Put as much information in your listing as possible - As this is a great way to cut down unnecessary enquiries.
+Students like to know (if applicable) who they are sharing with, how much bills are, if there is anything included in the weekly price (eg internet) ect.

 - Rules: It is common for providers to enforce lots of rules on their prospective housemates.
-While the no drugs, alcohol and parties rule is extremely fair, you may want to consider not enforcing rules such as 'only allowed to wash clothing once per week', 'only use of kitchen before 9pm each night allowed', etc. as these rules, however innocent as they seem, can be offensive to some students as many cultures require different uses of facilities in a property for varying reasons.
+While the no drugs, alcohol and parties rule is extremely fair & justified, you may want to consider not enforcing rules such as 'only allowed to wash clothing once per week', 'only use of kitchen before 9pm each night allowed', etc. As these rules, however innocent they may seem, can be offensive to some students as many cultures require different uses of facilities in a property for varying reasons.